wanhuz/wanscript/README.md

 4. Plex - Script that is somewhat related to plex.
 - Matroskasubmerge.py - merge .mkv file with its subtitle .ass file.
 - Plexrefresh.py - refresh Plex library.
 Useful if you want your Plex library to refresh under 5 minute, since Plex set minimum refresh to be 5 minutes.
+5. switchApptoOtherMonitor - My finest creation.
+Quickly move an application or folder or whatever to other monitor by one press of button.